Plum Village Tradition: Mind and Store consciousness

 Within Plum Village and Buddhist psychology more broadly, consciousness is divided into two parts: mind consciousness and store consciousness.
 Mind consciousness, similar to the Western "conscious mind," represents our active awareness and is engaged through mindfulness practices like breathing, walking, or eating with intention.
 Store consciousness, akin to the unconscious mind, is the foundation where all past experiences are stored.
 It operates in the background, allowing us to perform tasks like walking without active awareness.
 Within store consciousness are seeds (bija) of emotions and mental states such as anger, joy, or compassion.
 When these seeds are triggered by external conditions, they manifest in mind consciousness as mental formations.
 The role of store consciousness is to receive, sustain, and bring these seeds into reality while transforming habitual energies.
 It is also comparable to an ocean, which collects many rivers and has the capacity to manifest the seeds it holds.

 There are many types of seeds from samsara, illusion, nirvana, suffering, and delusion to enlightenment and joy.
 Within store consciousness some seeds are innate, some handed down by, ancestors, some sown in the womb, and others sown when we were children.
 Plum Village teaches that all are both individual and collective.

-Plum Village teaches seeds are sown within the mind.
-Mindfulness allows us to meet these mental formations like anger with gentle awareness.
-Rather than suppressing or resisting, mindfulness acknowledges and embraces them, rooted in the understanding that both mindfulness and anger are parts of ourselves.
-This practice of recognition transforms suffering into peace by nurturing and growing the seeds of mindfulness and concentration.
-Through consistent mindful activities, we strengthen our capacity to address afflictions with clarity and compassion.
-Nhat Hanh' states store consciousness is like a garden that preserves and nurtures all seeds within it.
-Through mindfulness, we develop awareness of these seeds, allowing us to identify and water the positive seeds so they may grow.
+Plum Village teaches that seeds are sown within the mind.
+Mindfulness allows one to meet these mental formations like anger with gentle awareness.
+Rather than suppressing or resisting, mindfulness acknowledges and embraces them, rooted in the understanding that both mindfulness and anger are parts of oneself.
+This practice of recognition is said to transform suffering into peace by nurturing and growing the seeds of mindfulness and concentration.
+Through consistent mindful activities, one strengthens their capacity to address afflictions with clarity and compassion.
+Nhat Hanh states that store consciousness is like a garden that preserves and nurtures all seeds within it.
+Through mindfulness, one develops awareness of these seeds, allowing them to identify and water the positive seeds so they may grow.